dekorateio/dekorate/docs/documentation/helm.md

 </dependency>
 ```

-This module provides the [@HelmChart](annotations/helm-annotations/src/main/java/io/dekorate/helm/annotation/HelmChart.java) that will generate the following Helm resources:
+This dependency will generate the following Helm resources:
 - Chart.yaml
 - values.yaml
 - templates/*.yml the generated resources by Dekorate